knulli-cfw/knulli.org/docs/guides/portmaster-and-exfat.md

 Instead of relying on symbolic links, they started to employ a similar concept called **bind mount**.
 When put in layman's terms, the difference between those two concepts is rather subtle: A **symbolic link** is a **file** that is **stored in the file system** and points to another **file or folder**.
 In contrast, a **bind mount** simply tells the running operating system to address a file from a different path.
 It is also a pointer, however, it is kept in memory and does **not** have to be stored in the file system.
 Consequently, it will not cause any issues with **exFAT** drives.

-The PortMaster developers have already started to update their games systematically.
+The PortMaster developers have already updated most of their games systematically.
 They will replace every occurrence of symbolic links with bind mounts.
 However, this process will take time.
-Right now, in the moment this guide is written, there are **773 ports** available on PortMaster.
-About **30** of them have **already been updated**.
+Right now, in the moment this guide is most recently updated, there are **1009 ports** available on PortMaster.
+[About **25** of them are **still affected by this issue**](https://github.com/ben-willmore/portmaster-bind-directories).
 If you are in no rush, you can just sit this one out.
 Your favorite games will be updated at some point.
 However, **it might take some time**.

 ## Do something about it